ogny/belgeler/Sistem_notlari/Systemd_notlari.md

 * [ ] screen ve tmux X'i restart ettigimde oluyordu: sudo echo "session required pam_systemd.so" >>  /etc/pam.d/slim
 * [ ] umask 0000 yaptigini yaz

+systemd.socket
+Socket units may be used to implement on-demand starting of services, as  well as parallelized starting of services
+Socket files must include a [Socket] section

+### Systemctl
+* reload
+ Asks all units listed on the command line to reload their configuration.
+Note that this will reload the service-specific configuration, not the unit configuration file of systemd.
+If you want systemd to reload the configuration file of a unit use the daemon-reload command.
+In other words: for the example case of Apache, this will reload Apache's httpd.conf in the web server, not the apache.service systemd unit file.
+ This command should not be confused with the daemon-reload or load commands.
+* status
+tum unit'lerin durumu gorulebilir.
+* show
+unit'ler hakkinda detayli bilgi verir.
+* reset-failed
+Reset the 'failed' state of the specified units, or if no unit name is passed of all units.
+When a unit fails in some way (i.e. process exiting with non-zero error code, terminating abnormally or timing out) it will automatically enter the 'failed' state and its exit code and status is recorded for introspection by the administrator until the service is restarted or reset with this command.
+* list-unit-files
+* mask
+Mask one or more unit files, as specified on the command line.
+This will link these units to /dev/null, making it impossible to start them.
+This is a stronger version of disable, since it prohibits all kinds of activation of the unit, including manual activation.
+Use this option with care.
+* unmask [NAME...]
+Unmask one or more unit files, as specified on the command line.
+This will undo the effect of mask.

+* daemon-reload
+Reload systemd manager configuration.
+This will reload all unit files and recreate the entire dependency tree.
+While the daemon is reloaded, all sockets systemd listens on on behalf of user configuration will stay accessible.